zionward/NYC_TrafficPattern/README.md

             case 2: single link in list of links belongs to one comonent then update bar case 3: components which no link belong to, create new bar for each component
      //result: list of [the largest list of components, start criteria, end criteria]
+## Constructing Directed Graph
+    since undirected graph igore directions, when two links has the same begin node but different end node, it was counted as a single component where as there is no way to go from one link to the other.
+When analyzing error flucutaion, we want to consider links containing node to go back to iteself, so we begin to count components under directed graph.

+     assumption:A vertex u is a source if it has no in-coming edges.
+A vertex u is a sink if it has no out-going edges. let C be any strong component of G that is a sink in scc(G)->C is a sink component
+    we use the package tarjan to get scc then use DFS algorithms to visit each node sudo code here
+    after we get components, the plot bar code can be applied here as well
+## Construcing Meta Graph
+    The Directed graph considered the case when node can go back to iteself as a component.
+However, New York City has many one way roads, which are all ignored as components if we use Directed Graph as base.
+Therefore, the component criteria is that either it is a directed cyclic graph where source node can go back to itself, or it can go from source node to sink node.

+    The algorithm works as follows:
+    //check non cyclic case
+    Pick a source u, output it.
+    Remove u and all edges out of u.
+    Repeat until graph is empty.
+    output in decreasing post-vist order
+    //check cyclic case